 You then have to ask yourself is this reciprocal link exchange in your best interest from a PR point of view.
 On the face of it no, but you should look at the page/site you are exchanging links with.
 Is it a popular site, are you likely to receive click thru visitors etc…?
 Enough PR points to create a couple of PR3 pages isn’t that much of a big deal, the calculation below is where you should think twice about a link exchange.

-85% of the PR of a web page is transferred to the web pages it links to, shared equally between all unique links.
+85% of the PageRank of a web page is transferred to the web pages it links to, shared equally between all unique links.

 Potential link partners PR7 page with 199 links from it (200 after the exchange).